 In light of these aspects, our departmental goals are as follows:

-- To form the faith community in the Catholic and Ignatian tradition, as well as provide opportunities for spiritual growth and fulfullment for those in our community who are of other Christian denominations or faith traditions.
+- To form the faith community in the Catholic and Ignatian tradition, as well as provide our non-Catholic population with opportunities to gather with others of their faith tradition.

 - To aid the JCU community in the appropriation and appreciation of their faith.

-- To facilitate the personal development and spiritual growth of our student leaders.
+- To facilitate the personal development of our student leaders.

-- To inspire individuals to excel in learning, leadership, and service in the region and in the world.
+- To develop students as discerning leaders who will excel in learning, leadership, and service in the region and in the world.